Table of Contents

 When it is time to seek treatment for an alcohol problem there are several important things to consider.
 With so many rehab options it is easy to feel overwhelmed at all the choices available.

 Detox.
 Alcohol detox can be tricky, as withdrawal symptoms are often unpredictable.
-Because of the risk of a serious medical event during alcohol detox, it is always advisable to undertake the process in a medically monitored detox program.
+Because of the risk of a serious event during alcohol detox, it is always advisable to undertake the process in a monitored detox program.
 The trained detox team will be vigilant in monitoring vital signs as a proactive measure as withdrawal symptoms emerge.
 Medications will help manage the uncomfortable symptoms and help the individual safely complete the process.

 Treatment.
 There are two basic rehab formats available, inpatient and outpatient programs.
 From there, options to consider are couples programs, pet-friendly rehabs, luxury rehabs, faith-based rehabs, and more.